Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Summary and Discussion

 However, an ultimate goal for Tsirelson tests will be to probe systems not knowing beforehand whether they are quantum or not.
 Then, to an experimentalist—who should wish to implement this protocol by collecting a data set of the Tsirelson quantity supplemented with a Leggett–Garg test for the relevant probabilities—the problem of re-invoking a Leggett–Garg test, in order that we should further conclude that \textit{macrorealism per se} has been violated, is possibly harder to justify.
 But we may appeal here to the heuristic results of Section \ref{Heuristic definitions}, which provide evidence that the LG3 quantity $L_1$ should be small and which support the idea that violations of uniform precession are not, in general, sufficiently large to be the primary cause of Tsirelson inequality violations.
 In some cases, we were partially successful in showing how these quantities may be measured through only single-time measurements.
 In the original Leggett–Garg scheme, there is no reason to expect \textit{a priori} that $L_1$ should be small; here, however, we have gathered evidence that it should indeed be small (and positive), and so if an experiment finds otherwise, there is reason to suspect that measurement invasiveness may be largely to blame.

 The results of this paper open up several new research directions.
 Future work could consider an anharmonic oscillator, multiple coupled oscillators and links to field theories, entanglement, alternative measures of crossings, and stronger quantum-mechanical definitions of uniform precession, amongst other things.
 We have concentrated in this work upon the case of the harmonic oscillator, but it would be interesting to conduct this same analysis and assessment of uniform precession for spin systems; subsequent comparison with the results herein obtained could be insightful.
-The idealistic and experimentally impracticable nature of perfect sign operator projective measurements could be remedied by extending this analysis to use smoothed projectors.
+We have considered the use smoothed projectors, but these order of magnitude arguments need to be bolstered by a more detailed calculation, similar to that of Ref. \cite{MawbySHO}.
 The analysis of Tsirelson’s inequality and the breaking of uniform precession could be extended to incorporate suspected connections with the quantum back-flow limit.
-This could all provide further illumination on the true nature of violations of Tsirelson’s intriguing inequality and, altogether, bring us closer to loophole-free tests of quantum behaviour.
+This could all provide further illumination on the true nature of violations of Tsirelson’s intriguing inequality.

 \onecolumngrid